Translated by Tomoka Aono

 There are a lot of popular spots along the railway line such as Yuigahama Beach and Kamakura High School.
 Take advantage of the Enoden to see around Kamakura.

 Take a Rickshaw from JR Kamakura Station

-Rickshaws are available at JR Kamakura station.
-It is a small car only for two passengers, which a rickshaw driver pulls as he points out sightseeing spots and historical points.
+Rickshaws are available at JR Kamakura Station.
+They are small and fit only two passengers, making it ideal for couples or small groups.
+A rickshaw driver will pull you along as they point out sightseeing spots and historical points.